ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_and_indexing_data_sql.md

 ### Import procedure using temp tables

 Tables `sve_object` and `sve_object_attributes` have two clone temporary tables called `sve_object_tmp` and `sve_object_attributes_tmp`.
-These temporary tables are used to import new data and keep data available while importing using the normal tables.
+These temporary tables are used to import new data and keep data available while importing by means of the normal tables.
 After an import is finished, you can execute a command to rename the temporary tables to normal tables:

 ``` bash